a1exxd0/HaDoLibrary/README.md

 Looking to properly integrate unit testing functionality for smoother scalability in future.

 # Usage
 You'll need the Eigen library inside of your project, as well as everything in the include/ subdirectory.
 See the Makefile for a general idea of how to compile it all.
-Use "-fopenmp" for compilation with multithreading enabled, if you have OpenMP installed on your system.
+Use "-fopenmp" for compilation with multithreading enabled if you're a baddie.

 To use, all you need are the header files - import the neural network *.hpp file of your choice (i.e. "DeepNeuralNetwork.hpp") to get access to the relevant templates for use.
 Upcoming updates will enforce that you cant import modules that aren't top-level, i.e. individual layers - but can import types of networks, which provides you with the tools you need for that particular class of model.